gchq/Palisade-clients/README.md

 Palisade-clients is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) and is covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/copyright-and-re-use/crown-copyright/).

 ## Contributing
 We welcome contributions to the project.
 Detailed information on our ways of working can be found [here](https://gchq.github.io/Palisade/doc/other/ways_of_working.html).

 ## FAQ

-What versions of Java are supported?
-We are currently using Java 11.
+Q: What versions of Java are supported?
+A: We are currently using Java 11.

-# Client Implementations

-The job of the client code is to send the request for data into Palisade and to interpret the result as required for the data processing technology it is written for.
-The responsibility for implementations of the client code is to provide users with a way to request data from Palisade in a way that the user has to make minimal changes to how they would normally use that processing technology.
-Implementations of this component will usually require deep understanding of the data processing technology in order to best hook into that technology, without needing to fork the code for that technology.

-To find out more information on the Java Client, visit the modules [README.](client-java/README.md)